BappaSahaShuvo/BappaSahaShuvo/README.md

 ✨ *“Great systems are built not only with code, but with vision, collaboration, and persistence.”*

 - 🔥 Skilled in **Python, ML/DL, DSA, SQL**
-- 🧠 Research Areas: **Healthcare AI (Parkinson’s Detection), Cybersecurity IDS, Federated Learning**
+- 🧠 Research Areas: **Healthcare AI, Cybersecurity , Federated Learning**
 - 🤝 Strong leadership, teamwork & problem-solving mindset
 - 🎯 Goal: Bridge **academic research** and **practical applications**